bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **SPEND INTENSE REACTIONS WISELY!**

+**DEAL INTENSELY WITH HAPPY THINGS.
+DEAL SOBERLY WITH SAD THINGS.**

 Hi I am Karthik, a Math and AI enthusiast.

 [Esse quam videri](https://en.wikipedia.org/wiki/Esse_quam_videri).
 "To be, rather than to seem".